 Follow-up Care – It’s Important

 Our team provides lifelong consultative care for your child, including regular visits to maintain up-to-date treatment and support.
 Depending on the level of care your child needs, our experts may recommend you follow up with them a variety of time points throughout the year.
 A summary of your visit with us will be provided to your child’s primary care physician following each appointment.

 What happens when I reach the upper age limit for pediatrics?

-Once you turn 21, the American Academy of Pediatrics no longer considers you of age to be seen by pediatric specialists.
-However, exceptions could be made when the pediatrician and family agree to an older age, particularly in the case of a child with special health care needs.
-Our neuromuscular program will continue to manage our continuity patients with Duchenne muscular dystrophy, Becker muscular dystrophy, spinal muscular atrophy and other childhood-onset neuromuscular disorders throughout adulthood.
-However, the team does not manage adult-onset neuromuscular disorders.
+Once you turn 21, our neuromuscular team will begin the process of transitioning you to adult pulmonary, cardiology and neurology providers within the UF Health system.
+As a note, our team does not manage adult-onset neuromuscular disorders.
 If your son or daughter has been diagnosed with an adult-onset neuromuscular disorder, we encourage you to request an appointment with the adult neuromuscular division at UF Health Shands Hospital.